tracynuwagaba/User-App/README.md

 ### Fetch single student by Id

-Fetches all the students in the application.
+Fetches a single student in the application.

 | End Point       | Method | Params | Data Type |
 | --------------- | ------ | ------ | --------- |